shateq/dwm/README.md

-# dwm - forked
+# wdwm - my go-to dwm build

 dwm is an extremely fast, small, and dynamic window manager for X, but it's better when patched.

 Check `Patches` file for applied patches.

-Use `patcher.sh` script which will assist you in setting up from scratch faster.

 ### Configuration